HQarroum/middleware-chain/README.md

 ### Error handlers

 Sometimes it is useful to signal that an error occurred along the chain and to have an approriate handler gracefully taking care of it.
-As such, it is possible to insert error handlers in the chain and to signal an error in the middlewares.
+As such, it is possible to insert error handlers in the chain and to signal an error in a middleware.

 ```javascript
 // A regular middleware can trigger an `Error`